simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_histogram.rst

     Creates a histogram graph for each variable according to the specified space-time constraints (dt1, dt2, lat1, lat2, lon1, lon2, depth1, depth2).
 Change the `APIs vizEngine`_ parameter if you wish to use a different visualization library.
     Returns the generated graph objects in form of a python list.
 One may use the returned objects to modify the graph properties.

+..COMMENT: The above link 'APIs vizEngine' not working.

     .. note::
       This method requires a valid `API key`_.
 It is not necessary to set the API key every time because the API properties are stored locally after being called the first time.

+..COMMENT: The above link 'API key' not working.

     |